MrOwaisAbdullah/gigbillow/docs/PROJECT_OVERVIEW.md

 ## 2. Core Features & Functionality

-We have successfully implemented a rich set of features that form the foundation of the GigBillow application.
+We have successfully implemented a rich set of features that form the foundation of the OwFlex application.

 #### a.
 Authentication & Onboarding
 - **Implementation:** Uses Firebase Authentication with support for Google Sign-In and traditional Email/Password.